diku-dk/futhark-website/index.rst

-While the Futhark language and compiler is an **ongoing research project**, it is quite usable for real programming, and can compile nontrivial programs which then run on real GPUs at high speed.
+While the Futhark language and compiler is an **ongoing research project**, it is quite usable for real programming, and can compile nontrivial programs which then run on real machines at high speed.

 Futhark is a simple language and is designed to be easy to learn, although it omits some common features in order to generate